rico-et22/elektronik-timetable/README.md

 You should see two frames with "Not Found" errors.
 That's okay.

+Then, define the `NEXT_PUBLIC_PROXY_URL` env variable with the proxy URL.

-If there are problems with SSL, add `process.env['NODE_TLS_REJECT_UNAUTHORIZED'] = '0';` to the top of the config file and restart the instance.
+If there are problems with SSL, add `process.env['NODE_TLS_REJECT_UNAUTHORIZED'] = '0';` to the top of the CORS Anywhere config file and restart the proxy instance.

 ## Method 3 - clone and self-serve on an external server
 You can also clone the whole timetable and host it on your own server.
+Useful if you don't want to have automatic timetable updates or if you have CORS issues but the CORS proxy decreases the loading speed.

-This way you won't have to worry about CORS Anywhere proxying and related issues, provided if you set up proper CORS handling.
+This way you don't have to worry about CORS Anywhere proxying and related issues, provided if you set up proper CORS handling.

 However, you'll lose any automatic updates of the timetable.
 Be sure to check the original website frequently for any updates.